 - Electronic processes making it easier and more cost effective for you to participate

 How we award our contracts

 An evaluation team will consider each tender and score it in line with the evaluation model included in our tender documents.
 We may contact you to seek clarification on your tender and your response to any clarifications will be considered and evaluated as part of your tender response.
 The preferred bidder will normally be the bidder that has achieved the highest score following the evaluation.

 Once the evaluation is complete, the successful and unsuccessful tenderers will be notified.
 Depending on the procurement process followed, unsuccessful tenderers may receive written feedback at this point.
 If you do not receive written feedback you can request feedback by applying to the council.
 We will also accept requests for feedback from successful tenderers.

 How we pay our suppliers

-In order to ensure payments are processed as quickly as possible, you should comply with the guidance in the Suppliers Payment document (DOCX, 43 KB).
+In order to ensure payments are processed as quickly as possible, you should comply with the supplier guidance (PDF, 161 KB).